 1. Create a Comfortable Working Space

-Although team members may work closely on projects, negative effect could happen sometimes.
-You need to find a way to create a positive and effective team space that is just the right size: small enough for everyone to work closely, but with enough room for everyone to work comfortably.
-Everyone needs their own space with the tools they need to reach the desired results, but still able to work with other team members.
+Although team members may work closely on projects, negative effects could happen sometimes.
+You need to find a way to create a positive and effective working space that is just the right size: small enough for everyone to work closely, but with enough room for everyone to work comfortably.
+Everyone needs their own space with the tools they need to reach the desired results, but still be able to work with other team members.

 2. Use a Convenient Desk